-- 291.121 Family and personal relationships between a member of the assurance team and a director or officer or certain employees (depending on their role) of the assurance client, may create self-interest, familiarity or intimidation threats.
-The existence and significance of any threats will depend on a number of factors, including the individual's responsibilities on the assurance team, the role of the family member or other individual within the client, and the closeness of the relationship. - 291.122 When an immediate family member of a member of the assurance team is: - (a) A director or officer of the assurance client, or - (b) An employee in a position to exert significant influence over the subject matter information of the assurance engagement, or was in such a position during any period covered by the engagement or the subject matter information, the threats to independence can only be reduced to an acceptable level by removing the individual from the assurance team.
+- 291.120 Family and personal relationships between a member of the assurance team and a director or officer or certain employees (depending on their role) of the assurance client, may create self-interest, familiarity or intimidation threats.
+The existence and significance of any threats will depend on a number of factors, including the individual's responsibilities on the assurance team, the role of the family member or other individual within the client, and the closeness of the relationship. - 291.121 When an immediate family member of a member of the assurance team is: - (a) A director or officer of the assurance client, or or was in such a position during any period covered by the engagement or the subject matter information, the threats to independence can only be reduced to an acceptable level by removing the individual from the assurance team.
 The closeness of the relationship is such that no other safeguards could reduce the threat to an acceptable level.
 Accordingly, no individual who has such a relationship shall be a member of the assurance team.